 Editor’s note: Before starting a new diet or strenuous physical activities, be sure to get clearance from your primary care physician.

-Army veteran Jennifer Campbell is a certified personal trainer and holds a master’s degree in nutrition education.
+Army veteran Jennifer Campbell is a certified personal trainer with a master’s degree in nutrition education.
 She works with veterans and civilians, from elite athletes to those just starting their fitness journey.
-She is commander of American Legion Post 43 in Hollywood, Calif.
+She is commander of the California American Legion’s 24th District.